 Some things that are traditional in America are the weddings.
 For example, throwing rice after the wedding is a tradition.
 Throwing rice means that the guests wish the couple happiness and prosperity.
 Recently, rice has been replaced with birdseed and even blowing bubbles.
 Either way, the thought is the same no matter what is thrown at the couple.

 Other traditional thing in America is having a rehearsal dinner.
 The rehearsal dinner is done very near to the wedding date.
-It is done specially because some members of the wedding party travel some distance to be at the wedding and so the bride and groom´s families know each other better.
+It is done specially because some members of the wedding party travel some distance to be at the wedding and so the lady friend and groom´s families know each other better.

 The ring bearer is also a tradition in American weddings.
-The ring bearer is a young boy who is very special to the bride and groom.
+The ring bearer is a young boy who is very special to the lady friend and groom.
 The boy carries a pillow with the wedding rings, and during the vows, he hands the pillow to the couple for them to exchange rings.
 It is also becoming common to have a girl be the ring bearer instead of a boy.

 As you see, the fact that we express love in different ways doesn´t mean a love is greater than another.
 Love is love no matter how you express it.
 And probably, there are some Mexican girls who don´t like men to bring them serenata, or to have a quedante or galán.